jjzha/el_esco/README.md

 **Entity Linking in the Job Market Domain**

 Mike Zhang, Rob van der Goot, and Barbara Plank.
-To appear at EACL Findings 2024.
+In EACL Findings 2024.

 ---